mdfeist/CMPUT664_Project/README.md

  * Python 3.x
      - pip

+### Web Application

+ * Node 4.0+
+     - `typescript` and `typings` (`npm install -g typescript typings`)

 ### Installing the AST Diff

 Type `make` in the repository root.
 Test with `make test`.

-Export `$TYPEV_PATH` as the directory where this repository is located.
+You will need to export `$TYPEV_PATH` as the directory where this repository is located.
 If you're using Bash on OS X, you can simply do this to export the environment variable when you open up a new terminal:

 ```sh
 echo "export TYPEV_PATH=$(pwd)" >> ~/.bash_profile